 Colored lights are a great way to add some Halloween ambiance both inside and outside your home.
 Swap out your regular porch lights for yellow, orange, or even purple lights to make your home look a little haunted.
 Or if you have exterior spotlights, illuminate your whole house in Halloween colors.
 Inside, try lining your mantel with strands of colorful lights or placing some colored candles in your windows.
 If you have a chandelier, you can even swap out the bulbs to give the room an old mansion-y glow.

 While you can hang a festive banner from nearly anywhere, one of our favorite places is across the mantel.
-Craft a paper “trick-or-treat” banner or use some black and orange glittery felt to make geometric banner.
+Use some black and orange glittery felt to make geometric banner.
 You could even find a simple strand of craft leaves or tie some shiny ribbon tassels to a string for a pop of color.

 *Photo courtesy of tuvaluhome.wordpress.com